ashleysia/ReproducibilityGroup/Tasks.md

 * Experience in the class regarding reproducibility

-Preparing for Poster (1 person, DUE Tuesday at 11:59 PM)
+Preparing for Poster (1 person for all 3 tasks, DUE Tuesday at 11:59 PM)
 ==================
 * Finding visuals to put on the posterboard
 * Purchasing the posterboard